 You see, I had lots of clutter neatly packed away in beautiful and fancy storage containers, clearly labeled, so I knew precisely what bin held what objects.
 I didn’t understand the truth about clutter.

-Every once in a while I would come to the realization that my clutter needed to be organized through even further.
+Every once in a while I would realize that my clutter needed to be organized through even further.

 This would typically occur before a big yard sale where I would sell my unwanted stuff for pennies on the dollar and then head out and purchase more.